mulekick/.shell_extend/.scripts/README.md

 $ moveall <source> <target>
   > safe moving of files/directories

-$ procres
-  > view last command exit code (0 = success, 1 = failure)

-$ vin <file>
-  > open file in vi with lines numbers

-$ histcmd <expr>
-  > searches <expr> in history and command archives (regexp extended)
-  > pipe results to less for more flexibility

-$ histsave
-  > saves current history to a new file in command archives
-  > clears current history

-$ histprune
-  > prunes (removes duplicate entries, sorts and formats) all unpruned files in the command archives

-$ prevcmd
-  > list 25 last shell commands

-$ nscript <file>
-  > creates a new bash script and edits it

 $ findnme <directory> <depth> <name>
   > searches from starting point <directory>, <depth> directories depth for file name <name>